 A powerful vision platform

-Raspberry Pi 4 CPU, including quad-core ARM processor, up to 4 gigabytes of RAM, WiFi, gigabit Ethernet, and 4 USB ports
+Raspberry Pi 4 CPU, including quad-core ARM processor, up to 8 gigabytes of RAM, WiFi, gigabit Ethernet and 4 USB ports

-Camera with high-quality optics that can capture over 500 frames/second and supports both day and night viewing
+High-resolution camera with high-quality optics that can capture over 300 frames/second and support both daytime and nighttime viewing

-Web-browser UI can be accessed from your computer or phone, locally or remotely.
+Web-browser UI can be accessed from your computer, tablet or phone, locally or remotely.

-Optional accessories: zoom lens, outdoor enclosure, lighting, 4G LTE cellular modem
+Optional accessories include zoom lens, outdoor enclosure, lighting, telescope adapter and 4G LTE cellular modem

 All the applications shown in the video are installed and ready to run on your Vizy.

-The Birdfeeder application watches your bird feeder and can identify 20 common bird species: eastern bluebird, northern cardinal, blue jay, cedar waxwing, American robin, mourning dove, common grackle, red-bellied woodpecker, common pigeon, northern mockingbird, white-breasted nuthatch, red-winged blackbird, downy woodpecker, tufted titmouse, black-capped chickadee, song sparrow, American crow, Baltimore oriole, and American goldfinch.
+The Birdfeeder application watches your bird feeder and can identify 20 common bird species.
 It captures pictures of the birds and uploads them to the cloud (Google Photos) for you to view and see what birds have been visiting your bird feeder.

-It can also identify the “party crashers” — such as squirrels, opossums, and raccoons (or even unwelcome bird species.)
+It can also identify the “party crashers” — such as squirrels, opossums and raccoons (or even unwelcome bird species.)
 And if you give Vizy the ability, it will “take care of things”.
-That is, Vizy can control a sprinkler valve with its high-current I/O and send the unwelcome visitors “a message” in the form of a harmless squirt of water.
-(We’re not monsters!)
+That is, Vizy can control a sprinkler valve with its high-current I/O and send the unwelcome visitors a discouraging message in the form of a harmless squirt of water.